greyhands2/snerd-go/README.md

 * * * * * /usr/local/bin/my-retryable-task-processor
 ```

-Where `my-retryable-task-processor` is a Go program that calls `queue.ProcessDueTasks()` or similar logic once per invocation.
+Where `my-retryable-task-processor` is a Go program that calls `snerd.ProcessDueTasks()` or similar logic once per invocation.

 #### Example: Continuous Background Processing (as before)
 ```go